-Remember, if a situation arises that you are not sure how to handle, go to your Cabin Area Director.
+If you are not sure how to handle a situation you should go to your Cabin Area Director.
 They are chosen because of their broad experience and ability to creatively solve problems.

 Ordinarily, cabins will have at least one staff member present during scheduled cabin times.